 (2010) 28 minutes, HD

 Triggered by the memoirs of a medical missionary in the Afghan borderlands, the film reworks photographs in order to search for clues about colonial crimes on the North West Frontier British India at the turn of the 20th century.
-By rearranging marginal details, and by looking into the shadows that haunt the British colonisers, the film draws attention to continuities in the European construction of whiteness.
+By rearranging marginal details, and by looking into the shadows that haunt the British colonisers, the film draws attention to the persistence of the imperial imagination.

 French subtitled version available

 DVD published by Filmarmalade, available from LUX and BFI store.

 Best international film at 2011 Images Festival, Toronto.

 Best international film at 2011 Courtisane Festival of Film Video and Media Art, Ghent.

 Why Colonel Bunny Was Killed was a fascinating example of colonial forensics, which used a forgotten memoir entitled ‘Among the Wild Tribes of the Afghan Frontier’ as the starting point for a suggestive and never dogmatic exploration of Englishness, subaltern history and the relationship between empire and photography.